 8. They carry weird stuff

-Electrolyte powders, magnesium sprays, a baggie of suspicious-looking pills labeled “BCAAs”—your shared backpack now looks like a traveling apothecary.
+Electrolyte powders, magnesium sprays, a baggie of suspicious-looking pills labeled “BCAAs”—your shared suitcase now looks like a traveling apothecary.

 9. They bring too many shoes… and none of them are casual